PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          Specification of a triangular element of the mesh; a triangle.

-         :attr a0: horizontal coordinate of the first vertex of the triangle. (float [µm])
+         :attr a0: horizontal coordinate of the first vertex of the triangle. (float, µm)
-         :attr a1: vertical coordinate of the first vertex of the triangle. (float [µm])
+         :attr a1: vertical coordinate of the first vertex of the triangle. (float, µm)
-         :attr b0: horizontal coordinate of the second vertex of the triangle. (float [µm])
+         :attr b0: horizontal coordinate of the second vertex of the triangle. (float, µm)
-         :attr b1: vertical coordinate of the second vertex of the triangle. (float [µm])
+         :attr b1: vertical coordinate of the second vertex of the triangle. (float, µm)
-         :attr c0: horizontal coordinate of the third vertex of the triangle. (float [µm])
+         :attr c0: horizontal coordinate of the third vertex of the triangle. (float, µm)
-         :attr c1: vertical coordinate of the third vertex of the triangle. (float [µm])
+         :attr c1: vertical coordinate of the third vertex of the triangle. (float, µm)

       .. xml:tag:: <node> [in triangular2d mesh]

          Node specification; a 2D point; a vertex of triangular element.

-         :attr tran: horizontal coordinate of the point. (float [µm])
+         :attr tran: horizontal coordinate of the point. (float, µm)
-         :attr vert: vertical coordinate of the point. (float [µm])
+         :attr vert: vertical coordinate of the point. (float, µm)

       .. xml:tag:: <element> [in triangular2d mesh]